JayWu0512/SQL-Practice-Lab/README.md

 - Write their own SQL below each Mini-Test question and inspect the result.
 - Copy table-management and CRUD examples from the Appendix into their own Supabase SQL Editor.

+## Setup and Documentation

+For first-time setup, project creation, and Supabase database configuration, follow the dedicated guide:

+- [SUPABASE_SETUP_README.md](SUPABASE_SETUP_README.md) — create your Supabase project, copy the correct Session pooler URL, and import the included Olist CSV data.

+This README covers the day-to-day usage of the SQL Practice Lab.
+The setup guide is the recommended path before the first launch.

 ## Project Files

 | File | Purpose |